StephHjar/star-wars-trivia/README.md

       - Largest function has 10 statements in it, while the median is 3.
       - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

+### Fixed Bugs

+- The check answer function was not working correctly because the answers in each button were set to 'text-transform: uppercase', which meant they did not match the text in the array.
+Removed the text-transform and the function started working correctly.

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.